Recommendations

 Senior Film Conservator

 The artistic legacy of Charles E. Ford was forever changed by Stranger Than Fiction, #1, the thematic layers of this 1934 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Documentary experiences that are just as potent.
+This list serves as a bridge to other Short experiences that are just as potent.

 Baby animals, baby gas masks, a six feet, eight inches tall fourteen year old boy, three human brothers pull their plow, the smallest electric motor in the world, a collector of freak animals, a one-man hotel exclusively for hobos.